Arvinje/payline.rb/README.md

 [![Build Status](https://travis-ci.org/Arvinje/payline.rb.svg?branch=v0.1.0)](https://travis-ci.org/Arvinje/payline.rb)
 [![Gem Version](https://badge.fury.io/rb/payline.rb.svg)](http://badge.fury.io/rb/payline.rb)
-# Payline
+# Payline.rb

-Payline is an API client for handling payments with Payline.ir.
+Payline.rb is an API client for handling payments with Payline.ir.
 You can easily integrate this gem to your ruby app - whether it's based on Rails or other frameworks - and make and verify your IRR payments.

 ## Installation